– General Introduction –

 → Beginnings ←

-At the age of 12, Antonius was focused on playing tennis, but he started showing interest in poker and played a lot with his friends, mainly 5-card draw with partially made up rules.
+At the age of 12, Antonius was focused on playing tennis, planning on going pro, but he started showing interest in poker and played a lot with his friends, mainly 5-card draw with partially made-up rules.

 As soon as he turned 18, he went to the Helsinki casino to play his first poker tournament.
 He won it, turning $25 into $260.
 This shifted his focus from tennis to cards and he was soon found in the Omaha cash games.